 Alzheimer’s Disease and NVG-291

 NervGen’s goal is to repair the damage seen in Alzheimer’s patients and improve cognitive function.
 A build up of CSPGs has been shown in the brains of patients with Alzheimer’s (Howell et al., 2015) and preclinical studies have demonstrated that breaking down CSPGs improves Alzheimer’s symptoms (Yang et al., 2015; Vegh et al., 2014).
 It has also been shown that removing the cellular receptor that CSPGs bind to, protein tyrosine phosphatase sigma (PTPσ), improves cognitive function in Alzheimer’s models (Gu et al., 2016).
-Because NVG-291 relieves the inhibitory effects of CSPGs, it is expected to improve the function of neurons and strengthen their connections, which may improve cognition.
+Because NVG-291-R relieves the inhibitory effects of CSPGs in animal models, it is expected that NVG-291 may improve the function of neurons and strengthen their connections, which may improve cognition.

 A list of select scientific publications that give an overview of the robust effects of NVG-291-R seen in animal models is provided in our list of Journals & Publications.